jbMVS/DiceRoll/README.md

 # DiceRoll
 A dice rolling cli program, for tabletop style games.
+You will need help.txt, jokes.txt, and welcome.txt in the same directoroy as diceroll.py.

 Dice Roll is a command-line-interface program for rolling virtual multi-sided dice used in tabletop games.
 Type a commmand followed by "Enter."